gageracer/edithor/example/uiresult.md

 **Segment 28:** (486 characters)

 "Bennett Park.
 Tomorrow at 3 PM.
 She'll be there.
-You'll know her when you see her."
+You'll know her when you see her.".
 I barely slept.
 The next day, I went to Bennett Park.
 My hands were sweating.
 What was I supposed to say?
 Hi, my dead sister's ghost told me you're being stalked by the man who killed her?
 That's not a conversation opener.
 At 3 PM, I saw her.
 A woman with dark hair, sitting on a bench, sketching.
 She looked nervous, kept glancing around.
 I approached slowly.
 "Sophia Martinez?"
 She looked up, wary.

 **Segment 29:** (307 characters)

 "Who's asking?"
 "My name is Jordan.
 This is going to sound insane, but I think you're in danger.
 A man named David Chen—" Her face went white.
-"How do you know that name?"
+"How do you know that name?".
 "He killed my sister three years ago," I said.
 "Made it look like an accident.
 Now he's targeting you."
 Sophia stood up, backing away.

-**Segment 30:** (390 characters)
+**Segment 30:** (444 characters)

 "This is a sick joke.
 Who put you up to this?"
 "Nobody.
 Please, just listen.
 David has been following you, hasn't he?
 Sending messages, showing up places you are.
 You've reported it but nothing's happened because he's careful, never crosses legal lines.
 But he's going to escalate.
 Soon."
 Sophia's eyes filled with tears.
 "How do you know all this?"
 "Because my sister sees things," I said.

-**Segment 31:** (487 characters)

 "I know how it sounds.
 But please.
-Let me help you."
+Let me help you.".

+**Segment 31:** (472 characters)

 Sophia searched my face, trying to decide if I was crazy or telling the truth.
 Finally, she sat back down.
 "He's been stalking me for six months.
 Ever since I turned down his date.
 I've gone to the police, changed my routine, but he always finds me.
 I'm terrified.
 But how is your sister telling you this if she's dead?"
 I showed her my phone.
 The messages from Emma.
 The warnings that had saved my life.
 The information about David.

-**Segment 32:** (436 characters)

 Sophia read everything, hands shaking.

+**Segment 32:** (488 characters)

 "This is impossible," she whispered.
 "And yet here you are," I said.
-"Because Emma sent me."
+"Because Emma sent me.".
 We went to the police together.
 Sophia had documentation of David's stalking—messages, photos he'd taken of her, witness statements.
 I brought the information Emma had given me about the night she died.
 The detective who took our statement was Marcus Reeves.
 He listened carefully, skeptically at first.

-**Segment 33:** (450 characters)

 But when I mentioned Emma's accident three years ago, something changed in his expression.

+**Segment 33:** (447 characters)

 "Emma Jordan?" he asked.
 "I worked that case.
 Ruled it an accident, but something always bothered me.
 There were paint transfer marks on her car that didn't match the guardrail.
-I flagged it but got shut down."
+I flagged it but got shut down.".
 Detective Reeves reopened Emma's case.
 With Sophia's stalking documentation and the new evidence, he had enough to investigate David Chen properly.

-**Segment 34:** (468 characters)

 They found the car—he'd kept it, repainted but still traceable through VIN alterations.

+**Segment 34:** (444 characters)

 They found a shrine in his apartment: photos of Sophia, of Emma, of two other women he'd stalked.
 A pattern.
 A serial stalker who'd escalated to murder once and was planning to do it again.
 David was arrested.
 Charged with Emma's murder, stalking, attempted murder.
 He'd been planning to kill Sophia that week.
 Emma's warning had stopped him.
 She'd saved another life.
 Through me.

-**Segment 35:** (408 characters)

 The trial took eight months.
 I testified about Emma's messages.

+**Segment 35:** (479 characters)

 It was hard—the defense tried to paint me as delusional, grief-stricken, fabricating evidence.
 But the physical evidence was solid.
 The car, the paint transfer, the timeline, the stalking pattern.
 David was convicted.
 Life in prison.
 Sitting in the courtroom when the verdict came in, I felt Emma's presence stronger than ever.
 My phone buzzed.

-**Segment 36:** (483 characters)

 "Thank you.
 You finished what I couldn't.
 You got justice.
 You saved Sophia.
 I'm so proud of you."
 I was crying too hard to type back.

+**Segment 36:** (455 characters)

-Just whispered, "I love you, Emma."
+Just whispered, "I love you, Emma.".
 After the trial, the messages became less frequent.
 Emma had completed what she'd been trying to do—protect me, stop her killer, save someone else from her fate.
 Her purpose, or whatever had kept her tethered to this in-between place, was fulfilled.
 I was okay with that.
 I'd learned to live again.
 To be brave.

-**Segment 37:** (471 characters)

 To help others.
 Sophia and I became friends, bonded by the bizarre circumstances that brought us together.

+**Segment 37:** (364 characters)

 She painted a portrait of Emma from photos I shared.
 It hangs in my apartment now.
 A reminder that love doesn't end with death.
 It just changes form.
 Alex proposed six months later.
 I said yes.
 Planning the wedding was bittersweet—Emma should have been there, should have been my maid of honor.
 But the morning of my wedding, I got a message.
 2 AM, like old times.

 **Segment 38:** (485 characters)